Accordion

 Keep these considerations in mind if you’re modifying Carbon or creating a custom component:

-• Since accordions are typically grouped together, Carbon puts each button inside a list item in an unordered list, which provides additional context to screen reader users; where only one accordion is used, it should not be put in a list.
+property set to the unique id of the panel it controls. - Since accordions are typically grouped together, Carbon puts each button inside a list item in an unordered list, which provides additional context to screen reader users; where only one accordion is used, it should not be put in a list.

-• See the ARIA authoring practices for more guidance.
+). - See the ARIA authoring practices for more guidance.